integrations-romulus/n8n-nodes-romulus/README.md

 ## Credentials

-To use this node, you’ll need a **Romulus API key**.
+To use this node, you'll need a **Romulus API key**.

-1. Sign in to your [Voxloud](https://voxloud.com) account.
+1. Sign in to your [Romulus](https://romulus.live) account.
-2. Go to **Integrations → Romulus** and set up the Romulus integration.
-3. Once configured, you will be given a **Romulus API key**.
+2. Follow the instructions at [How to use the AI Agent with third-party software via API](https://help.romulus.live/en/articles/12547432-how-to-use-the-ai-agent-with-third-party-software-via-api) to generate your API key.
-4. In **n8n**, navigate to **Credentials > Create New > Romulus API** and enter your API key.
+3. In **n8n**, navigate to **Credentials > Create New > Romulus API** and enter your API key.
-5. n8n will automatically test the connection.
+4. n8n will automatically test the connection.

-> ⚠️ Note: While the API key is obtained from Voxloud, it authenticates directly with the **Romulus API**.
-All requests in this node are sent to `https://api.romulus.live`.

 ---